Saluana/or3-vsc/README.md

 <script setup lang="ts">
 import { ref } from 'vue';
 import { Or3Scroll } from 'or3-scroll';
-import 'or3-scroll/dist/style.css'; // Import styles if needed (though it's mostly headless)
+import 'or3-scroll/dist/style.css'; // Required for structural layout

 const messages = ref([
   { id: 1, text: 'Hello!' },